An introduction to the categorical p-adic Langlands program: Categorical p -adic local Langlands conjectures

 We note moreover that the $G$-action on a locally analytic representation $\pi$ automatically extends to a separately continuous action of the distribution algebra $\mathcal{D}(G)$, i.e.~the representation $\pi$ can be regarded as a $\mathcal{D}(G)$-module~\cite[Prop.~3.2]{MR1887640}.
-Similarly to the category $D(\smG)$ we would like to consider the derived category $D({\rm an.}\ G)$ of complexes of locally analytic representations.
+Similarly to the category $D(\smG)$ we consider the derived category $D({\rm an}\,G)$ of complexes of locally analytic representations.
 The definition of this category (and of derived functors from this category to other derived categories) meets some difficulties, as we are working with topological objects in a homological algebra context.
-These problems are best dealt with by using condensed structures and solid modules introduced by Clausen--Scholze.
-A treatment of locally analytic representations in the framework of solid modules was developed in \cite{solidlocan}.
-We will not go too much into detail concerning these definitions and rather use $D({\rm an.}\ G)$ as an informal object that will contain all the locally analytic representations that we are interested in.
-Still we try to give some details as to how a formal definition of $D({\rm an.}\ G)$ might look.
+Problems like these are best dealt with by using the condensed structures and solid modules introduced by Clausen--Scholze, and a theory of locally analytic representations in the framework of solid modules was developed by Rodrigues Jacinto and Rodr\'iguez Camargo in \cite{solidlocan} and \cite{solidlocan2}.
+We briefly outline\footnote{The reader who is not familiar with the formalism of solid modules may take the category $D({\rm an}\,G)$ as a black box, and just view it as the derived category of ${\rm Rep}_L^{\rm an}G$ in an appropriate sense.} the construction of the ($\infty$-)category $D({\rm an}\,G)$: The ($\infty$-)category $D_{L_\blacksquare}(L_\blacksquare[G])$ of $L_\blacksquare[G]$-modules in the derived category of $L_\blacksquare$-modules has a full subcateogry $D_{L_\blacksquare}(\mathcal{D}(G))$ consisting of the $\mathcal{D}(G)$-modules in that category, see \cite[Cor.4.3.4]{solidlocan} and \cite[Remark 1.2.1 (2)]{solidlocan2}.
+The category $D_{L_\blacksquare}(\mathcal{D}(G))$ has an endofunctor

-In terms of \cite{solidlocan}\footnote{We caution the reader that in \cite{solidlocan} the group $G$ usually is a uniform pro-$p$-group.
-As our reductive groups $G$ are locally uniform pro-$p$ groups and as the condition of being locally analytic only depends on small neighborhoods of $1$, we can easily adapt the notions and results from loc.cit.} the most natural candidate for $D({\rm an.}\ G)$ is to construct $D({\rm an.}\ G)$ as a full subcategory of the derived category $D(L_\blacksquare[G])$ of solid $L_\blacksquare[G]$-modules.
-Let $C$ be an object in $D(L_\blacksquare[G])$, then $C$ is called derived locally analytic if the natural map $C^{R\rm la}\rightarrow C$ from the derived locally analytic vectors in $C$ to $C$ is a quasi-isomorphism (compare \cite[Definition 4.40]{solidlocan}).
-In this case (by loc.~cit.) $C$ is a $\mathcal{D}(G)$-module (extending the $L[G]$-module structure) in a unique way.
-We define the candidate $D({\rm an.}\ G)$ for our derived category as the full subcategory of $D(L_\blacksquare[G])$ consisting of derived locally analytic objects.
-At least conjecturally this category contains all locally analytic $G$-representations \cite[Proposition 4.43]{solidlocan} as well as bounded complexes of those.